-The City's Office of Homeless Solutions continues to work closely with the Planning Division within the Community & Economic Development Departments to mitigate identified barriers to affordable housing.
+The City's Housing and Human Services Department continues to work closely with the Planning Division within the Community & Economic Development Departments to mitigate identified barriers to affordable housing.
 In addition, the City continues to secure funding resources that will assist in mitigating the cost burden due to the lack of infrastructure in undeveloped parts of the City where affordable housing is crucial.